Updated on October 26, 2022

 How to Make Just Because Cards With Cricut Maker

-Now that we have talked about each of the four new adaptive tools, let’s make a couple of Just Because cards using some of the new tools.
+Now that we have discussed each of the four new adaptive tools let’s use some of them to make a couple of Just Because cards.

 Learn more about the Cricut Maker machine

-Create a happy Hello Sunshine card to make a friend’s day a little brighter.
+Create a happy Hello Sunshine card to make a friend’s day brighter.

 Supplies: